 For friction piles, select a pile hammer large enough to achieve the specified Ultimate Bearing Value.
 Perform a dynamic load test to verify that the Ultimate Bearing Value is achieved.
 Refer to BDM Section 305.7 for specific pile testing requirements.

+Determine the limiting driving stress on the pile (σdr) in accordance with LRFD 10.7.8 using φda = 1.00.

+In which:

+φda = resistance factor for driven piles, drivability analysis (LRFD Table 10.5.5.2.3-1).

 If the analysis indicates overstress to the pile, either 1.) increase the yield strength of the pile steel and provide a plan note specifying the new minimum yield strength, 2.) choose a thicker pile wall and provide a plan note specifying the minimum pile wall thickness, or 3.) try a smaller hammer and provide a plan note specifying the pile driving hammer maximum rated energy.
 If analysis with a Delmag D 19-42 hammer indicates that the required bearing depth or resistance cannot be reached without driving refusal, use a larger hammer and provide a plan note specifying the pile driving hammer minimum rated energy.